Top-notch treatment you can trust

 It can be frightening to hear that a child has cancer or a blood disorder.
 At Children’s Minnesota, we’re experts in treating the disease and supporting the patient and family.
 In addition to offering advanced, individualized care for newly diagnosed children, teens and young adults with cancers and blood disorders, we also provide innovative treatment for rare, relapsed and recurrent cancers.

-Children’s is considered a leader in treating cancer and blood disorders, and we’re known across the country for our aggressive management of pain and treatment side effects — all for good reason.
+Children’s Minnesota is considered a leader in treating cancer and blood disorders, and we’re known across the country for our aggressive management of pain and treatment side effects — all for good reason.
 Consider these facts:

-- Children’s ranks in the top 15 programs in the U.S. in both medical and surgical cancer outcomes, according to the Pediatric Health Information Systems (PHIS) database.
+- Children’s Minnesota ranks in the top 15 programs in the U.S. in both medical and surgical cancer outcomes, according to the Pediatric Health Information Systems (PHIS) database.
 Our program delivers some of the highest survival rates among leading U.S. children’s hospitals treating patients with cancer and blood disorders, and we have some of the lowest length-of-stay ratios in the country.

 Access to the most advanced treatments